Kozea/Pynuts/docs/Advanced tutorial.rst

     If you want to make this function available from the interface, you have to set the `update_endpoint` in your view class.

     If you do not, you can call a decorator to automatically set this endpoint according to the route you've created.
 Just add `@view.EmployeeView.update_page` before the `@app.route`.

-    For more information, see the `delete` function below.

 .. _delete: